Kilimanjaro Machame Route:

 Arrive into Kilimanjaro airport (JRO) and transfer to your Moshi hotel for overnight (bed and breakfast).

-Transfer to Machame gate (1800m) to start your Kilimanjaro trekking on Machame route through montane forest to the first campsite, Machame (3,000m.
-6-7 hours).
+Transfer to Machame gate (1800m) to start your Kilimanjaro Machame route trek through montane forest to the first campsite, Machame (3,000 meters in 6 to 7 hours).

-Mount Kilimanjaro trekking continues through steep rocks and open moorland, offering stunning views of Mt.
-Meru, before reaching Shira campsite (3,840m.
-6-7 hours).
+Trekking continues through steep rocks and open moorland, offering stunning views of Mt.
+Meru, before reaching Shira campsite (3,840 meters in 6 to 7 hours).

-Leave Shira Camp to continue trekking via the Lava tower (a short acclimatization ascent to 4,100m).
-The route descends from Lava tower to reach Baranco camp (3,950m.
-7-8 hours).
+Leave Shira Camp to continue trekking via the Lava tower (a short acclimatization ascent to 4,100 meters).
+The Machame route descends from the Lava Tower to reach Baranco camp (3,950 meters in 7 to 8 hours).

-Wake up to your challenge – Baranco wall (easier than it looks), a steep rock scramble that levels out beneath the glacier.
-Continue hiking through surreal alpine vegetation to reach the shelter of Karanga Valley where you will stay overnight.
+Wake up to your Kilimanjaro Machame challenge – Baranco wall (easier than it looks).
+The wall is a steep rock scramble that levels out beneath the glacier.
+Continue hiking through surreal alpine vegetation to reach the shelter of Karanga Valley where you will rest and stay overnight.
 This is a short hiking day of 2 to 3 hours to help your body to acclimatize to the high altitude.
-Dinner and overnight camping (Karanga – 4000m).
+Dinner and overnight camping (Karanga – 4000 meters).

 6 day Machame climbers – only stop for a rest and lunch break at Karanga Valley before continuing the ascent to reach Barafu camp for overnight.
 Preparation for the summit ascent begins on reaching Barafu camp.

 After breakfast in Karanga Camp, begin hiking through alpine vegetation, which becomes more sparse as the trail ascends.
 If there is no cloud cover you may get a good view of Mawenzi peak.
-After 4 to 5 hours hiking, reach Barafu camp site.
-After dinner you will be briefed on the summit ascent before retiring to your tent for final equipment preparation and rest (Barafu 4,600m).
+Continue hiking for 4 to 5 hours to reach Barafu camp site.
+After dinner your guide will join you and you will be briefed on the summit ascent before retiring to your tent for final equipment preparation and rest (Barafu 4,600 meters).

-After a light snack and hot drink, the final stage of your Kilimanjaro climb will begin around midnight while the trail is still frozen.
-There is a steep climb to Stella Point (5,700m – 5 to 6 hrs).
+After a light snack and hot drink, the final stage of your Kilimanjaro climb on Machame route will begin around midnight while the trail is still frozen.
+You begin with a steep climb up to Stella Point (5,700 meters in 5 to 6 hrs).
 Some climbers finish here but for those with energy reserves to continue, the ascending path begins to flatten out along the crater rim.
-Uhuru Peak (5,895m) can be reached in 1 to 2 hrs.
-After a short rest on the top for photographs and energy snacks, begin descending to return to Barafu for breakfast.
-Enjoy a short rest in your tent before descending via Mweka route to Mweka Camp for dinner and a final Kilimanjaro camping night within the forest (3,100m – 6-7 hours).
+Uhuru Peak (5,895 meters) can be reached in 1 to 2 hrs.
+After a short rest on the top for photographs and energy snacks, begin your descent to return to Barafu for breakfast.
+Enjoy a short rest in your tent before continuing the descent via Mweka route to Mweka Camp for dinner and a final Kilimanjaro camping night within the forest (3,100 meters in 6 to 7 hours).

-Wake up to your final day Kilimanjaro trekking.
-Descend on a well defined rocky path to return through the forest to reach Mweka gate (3-4 hours).
+Wake up to your final day Kilimanjaro trekking on Machame route.
+Descend on a well defined rocky path to return through the forest to reach Mweka gate which takes around 3 to 4 hours.
 Join the waiting vehicle to return to the hotel for overnight (dinner included on request).

 Transfer to Kilimanjaro airport for departure or continue to another activity (priced separately).